AleksandrovYur11/FLDSMDFR/Readme.md

 # Automated system for FLDSMDFR food order and delivery
 ## Build instructions
 ### Prerequisites
-Make sure to have java 17 (jdk17) and maven 3.8 installed.
+Make sure to have java 17+ (jdk17+) and maven 3.8+ installed.
 ````
 java --version
 ````
-Should give this output
+Should give output like this
 ````
 java 17.0.2 2022-01-18 LTS
 Java(TM) SE Runtime Environment (build 17.0.2+8-LTS-86)